 Because if you know how the patterns are playing out, then you can make good predictions about what's going to happen in the future.

-Um these guys were super aware, like precisely aware in a way that we were not until Einstein, I think, like super aware that these were just working models, that they would get us closer and closer to the truth and would often deliver good predictions, but that they weren't like the fun sort of final reality of the world.
+And these guys were super aware, like precisely aware in a way that we were not until Einstein, I think, like super aware that these were just working models, that they would get us closer and closer to the truth and would often deliver good predictions, but that they weren't like the sort of final reality of the world.

-And this is simply simply doesn't work.
+And this simply doesn't work.

-I mean, this is like uh kind of the great discovery of Einstein in some ways was that it wouldn't work that like Newtonian mechanics wasn't a complete and exhaustive description of all things because there is no complete and exhaustive mathematical description of all things, and we see this as a direct analog in politics with the capital P progressive movement, born out of that same idea of kind of this uh sort of materialist, but really just like equationist.
+I mean, this is like kind of the great discovery of Einstein in some ways was that it wouldn't work, that like Newtonian mechanics wasn't a complete and exhaustive description of all things because there is no complete and exhaustive mathematical description of all things.

-It's the scientist idea of like all things, every kind of uh human activity boils down to calculations, chemicals, atoms.
+It's the scientist idea of like all things, every kind of human activity boils down to calculations, chemicals, atoms.

-Um, and if you can calculate it, then you can get the right answer always.
+And if you can calculate it, then you can get the right answer always.

 They will always spit out the right answer.

-They're saying like we history has moved beyond this sort of like antiquarian document, and really what we need is bureaucracies, and this is the birth of the administrative state.
+They're saying like history has moved beyond this sort of like antiquarian document.

-You're dealing with human souls, um, and human souls have a kind of infinite capacity to surprise.
+And human souls have a kind of infinite capacity to surprise.

-Um, and that means that like politics has to happen.
+And that means that like politics has to happen.

 That means the little guy gets to be free.